apache/buildstream/doc/source/index.rst

 They begin with a basic introduction to BuildStream, background information on basic concepts, and a guide to the BuildStream command line interface.
-Later sections provide detailed information on BuilStream internals.
+Later sections provide detailed information on BuildStream internals.

 .. toctree::